-First-click testing, where you upload an image and track where your testers would click first in order to complete a given task, is not directly supported in Maze at the moment.
+First-click testing, where you upload an image and track where participants would click first to complete a given task, isn’t directly supported in Maze at the moment.

-This article explores a workaround using a mission block and a two-screen prototype that ends the test immediately after the first click, independently of the location of the click.
-This is needed because each mission on Maze must have at least one defined path with a minimum of two screens, and is only considered complete once a tester reaches the end screen of the path.
+This article shows a workaround using a prototype block and a two-screen prototype.
+The test ends right after the first click, no matter where the click is.
+This is needed because each mission on Maze must have at least one defined path with at least two screens.
+It is only considered complete once a tester reaches the end screen of the path.

 In this article: